Multi-qubit Randomized Benchmarking Using Few Samples: Introduction

 \section{Introduction}

 One of the central problems in the creation of large-scale, functioning quantum computers is the need to accurately and efficiently diagnose the strength and character of the various types of noise affecting quantum operations that arise in experimental implementations.
 This noise can be due to many factors, such as imperfect manufacturing, suboptimal calibration, or uncontrolled coupling to the external world.
-A variety of tools have been developed to diagnose such noise, including state and channel tomography~\cite{Chuang1997,Poyatos1997}, direct fidelity estimation (DFE)~\cite{Flammia2011, da-Silva2011}, gate set tomography~\cite{Merkel2013,Blume-Kohout2013}, and randomized benchmarking (RB)~\cite{Emerson2005,Knill2008,Magesan2011} together with its tomographic extension randomized benchmarking tomography~\cite{Kimmel2014}.
+Tools that diagnose and quantify these noise sources provide vital feedback on device and control design leading to better quantum devices.
+They are also used as certification tools, quantifying a device's ability to e.g. perform successful error correction or implement quantum algorithms.
+A variety of tools have been developed for this purpose, including state and channel tomography~\cite{Chuang1997,Poyatos1997}, direct fidelity estimation (DFE)~\cite{Flammia2011,da-Silva2011}, gate set tomography~\cite{Merkel2013,Blume-Kohout2013}, and randomized benchmarking (RB)~\cite{Emerson2005,Knill2008,Magesan2011} together with its tomographic extension randomized benchmarking tomography~\cite{Kimmel2014}.
 All of these tools have different strengths and weaknesses.
 State and channel tomography allow the user to get a full characterization of the quantum state or channel of interest but are subject to state preparation and measurement errors (SPAM), which place a noise floor on the accuracy of these characterizations.
-Moreover these protocols require resources that scale exponentially with the number of qubits even for the more efficient variants using compressed sensing~\cite{Gross2010a, Flammia2012}, making them prohibitively expensive for use in multi-qubit systems.
+Moreover these protocols require resources that scale exponentially with the number of qubits even for the more efficient variants using compressed sensing~\cite{Gross2010a,Flammia2012}, making them prohibitively expensive for use in multi-qubit systems.
 Randomized benchmarking tomography and gate set tomography remedy the SPAM issue, but require even more resources.
-In contrast, protocols like DFE and RB do not aspire to a full characterization of the system, but instead aim to efficiently estimate a single figure of merit that ideally captures the most relevant properties of the system under investigation.
-The figure of merit estimated by DFE and RB is the average gate fidelity to some target state or gate.
-Furthermore, RB is also robust to SPAM errors.
-This makes RB the protocol of choice for characterizing many candidate quantum computing platforms~\cite{Knill2008,DiCarlo2009,Gaebler2012,Barends2014,Asaad2016}.
-Variants of RB that estimate output purity~\cite{Wallman2015}, and state leakage~\cite{Wallman2016,Wallman2015b,wood2018quantification} have also been devised.